isso-comments/isso/docs/docs/configuration/server.rst

 Mail
 ----

-confiurgure the format the mail notification uses in SMTP section.
+configure the format the mail notification uses in SMTP section.

 .. code-block:: ini